We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 3. Press the lips around a cooled, moistened tea bag

-Teas naturally contain compounds called tannins, which research suggests can help stop bleeding by promoting blood clotting.
+Teas naturally contain compounds called tannins, which

 4. Apply a clean, cool compress